linxingchen/cobra/README.md

 # COBRA
 COBRA (Contig Overlap Based Re-Assembly) is a bioinformatics tool to get higher quality virus genomes assembled from short-read metagenomes.
+Which was written in python.

 ## Introduction
 * Virus genomes assembled from short-reads sequenced metagenomes are usually fragmented due to intra-genome repeats and within-population variations (or subpopulation diversity, or local diversity), as the widely used assemblers based on de Bruijn graphs, e.g., metaSPAdes, IDBA_UD and MEGAHIT, tend to have a breaking point when multiple paths are available instead of making risky extension (see example in **Figure 1**).